nathan-bytecode/PP3-Fable-Quest/README.md

 ### Pre-project Planning
 For project 3 I decided to make an adventure text based game in Python using the command line.

 Once I decided this I typed the story out on windows notepad and within the layout of the story the process of if else statements nested within eachother began to become clear to follow.
+The game flow is controlled by processing through a total of fourteen functions.

+(This is only one notepad print screen, I did not include them all here as I found it would seem like similiar repeated information which would give a bad readme experience.)
 ![Notepad Screenshot](/assets/images/notepad1.png)

 ## Game-Flow